-The problem of computing pipe sizes for carbon dioxide systems is complicated by the fact that the pressure drop is nonlinear with respect to the pipeline.
+C.1 Computing pipe sizes for carbon dioxide systems is complicated by the fact that the pressure drop is nonlinear with respect to the pipeline.
 Carbon dioxide leaves the storage vessel as a liquid at saturation pressure.
-As the pressure drops because of pipeline friction, the liquid boils so as to produce a mixture of liquid and vapor.
-Because of this, the volume of the flowing mixture increases and the velocity of flow must also increase.
+As the pressure drops due to pipeline friction, the liquid boils and produces a mixture of liquid and vapor.
+Consequently, the volume of the flowing mixture increases and the velocity of flow must also increase.
 Thus, the pressure drop per unit length of pipe is greater near the end of the pipeline than it is at the beginning.

 Pressure drop information for designing piping systems can best be obtained from curves of pressure versus equivalent length for various flow rates and pipe sizes.
 Such curves can be plotted using the theoretical equation given in 4.7.5.1.
-The Y and Z factors in the equation in 4.7.5.1 depend on storage pressure and line pressure.
+The Y and Z factors in the equation in that paragraph depend on storage pressure and line pressure.
 In the following equations, Z is a dimensionless ratio, and the Y factor has units of pressure times density and will therefore change the system of units.
 The Y and Z factors can be evaluated as follows: